 - Home page design (flat visual): To ensure the client is happy with the general look and feel.

 - Inner page design (flat visual): To demonstrate how inner pages of the site will be developed from the agreed home page design.

-- In most instances, once these two elements are signed off by the client, the website will move into development.
+In most instances, once these two elements are signed off by the client, the website will move into the development stage.

 3. Content - including implementation of SEO best practice

-From the outset of the web project, consideration must be made with regards to the content that will appear on the new website.
+From the outset of the web project, it's vital to consider the content that will appear on the new website.

-To ensure that the content is keyword rich for the greatest optimisation potential, research should be undertaken to ascertain the best keywords to use relating to the products or services you provide.
+To ensure that the content is keyword rich for the greatest optimisation potential, research should be undertaken to find out the best keywords to use relating to the products or services you provide.

-It is also imperative to implement SEO best practice.
+It's also important to implement SEO best practice.
 This includes ensuring keyword rich meta data is completed including - but not limited to: